KatharinaBracher/neural-circuit-model/README.md

 Visualization of results is implemented in `plot.py`.

 ## Simulation results
-The Ipython notebooks in the code folder explore different model regimes and simulation results.
+The Jupyter notebooks in the code folder explore different model regimes and simulation results.

 ### Thesis
 A concise overview of the model is illustrated in report/poster